 The Academic Testing Center provides make-up, independent study and waiver exam services.
-We value professional and cordial service, draw on principles of universal design, and follow the best practices and guidelines of the National College Testing Association, of which we are a member.
+We value professional and cordial service, draw on principles of universal design, and follow the best practices and guidelines of the National College Testing Association.

 For Metropolitan State University students

-All appointment scheduling is done online using RegisterBlast.
+When the center is open, appointment scheduling is done online using RegisterBlast (currently disabled).

 Your instructor must submit the exam before you are able to schedule your exam.
 To make an appointment: